 When I heard Adam Grant speak about his book, Originals, he described studies that show people feel happier when they list three good things in their life instead of listing thirteen.
 With three you might say you are grateful for your family, friends, and health.

 However, let’s say you are asked to make a list of thirteen reasons you are happy in life.
-By the time you get to number thirteen, you might say “I’m glad that I don’t need to get my haircut for another few weeks.”
-It doesn’t have quite the same emotional impact as say, “I’m grateful I have a close friend who listens.”
+By the time you get to number thirteen, you might say “I’m glad I don’t need to get my haircut for another few weeks.”
+It doesn’t have the same emotional impact as “I’m grateful I have a close friend who listens.”
 With thirteen items on your list, you start to believe you’re not so happy after all.
 Instead you think, “Really?
 That’s all I have to be happy about in my life?”

 As you think about your move, pick three (and only three) reasons why you’re excited about the move.
 Some possibilities to get you started: better commute, closer to family, career advancement opportunities, great schools, proximity to national parks, or ideal weather conditions.